-AdMob Android adapter v22.214.171.124 is compatible with Vungle Android SDK v6.7.1 and has been tested for compatibility with Google Android SDK v19.3.0.
-Refer to AdMob's documentation for integrating AdMob Mediation with the Vungle SDK in AdMob's Guides section, Integrating Vungle with Mediation, as a supplement for information about new features that are yet to be covered by the official documentation.
+AdMob Android adapter 126.96.36.199 is compatible with Vungle Android SDK 6.9.1 and has been tested for compatibility with Google Android SDK 19.6.0.
+Documentation for integrating AdMob Mediation with Vungle SDK resides on AdMob's Guide section, Integrating Vungle with Mediation, so use this guide as a supplement for the information about new features that are yet to be covered by the official documentation.

 If you are updating to Vungle Android SDK v6 using the Google Mobile Ads SDK, you must use Google Play Services Ads 12.0.0 or higher because we have added the

 RewardedVideoAdListener.
 For more information, refer to the Google Mobile Ads SDK Release Notes.

 As of July 1, 2020, California Consumer Privacy Act (CCPA) will be enforced and publishers must update to Android SDK 6.7.0 and AdMob adapter 188.8.131.52 to comply with CCPA.